isacgzz13/git_training/README.md

 # git_training
-This is my first repository.
+This is my first repository - I am happy.
 I am looking forward to learn more.
+New comments.